-Budgets and rates for 2019-2020 were held essentially the same due to the strengthening economic environment that has been in effect since late 2007.
+Budgets and rates for 2021-2022 were held essentially the same.
+This was due to the economic environment not being affected as negatively as expected by the effects of Covid-19 coupled with federal economic stimulus programs that the Town qualified for.
 Revenues have historically been driven by property tax increases based on new residential and some new commercial construction entering the tax base.
 In past fiscal years, these increases were at a rate which was sufficient to cover increased cost caused by increased demands for Town services.
 2017-2018 was the first fiscal year where a reduced property tax rate reduced property tax collections below the prior year's collections.
 2018-2019 growth in the property tax base was sufficient to cause a 3% growth in collections over 2017-2018 reversing the prior year's downward trend.
-Increased intergovernmental tax collections coupled with increased investment revenues as well as grants received added to the net increase in revenues.
-Additional new construction is expected to enter the tax base in 2019-2020 to further bolster the tax base.
-This expectation is based on increased planning and zoning approvals made during 2018-2019 while allowing for normal construction times.
-Given these facts, the Town maintained the .800 tax rate for a third year.
-In order to hold the property tax rate while funding increased demands for services and capital projects, the Town has endeavored to continue to hold down expenditures for operations as much as prudently possible.
+2019-2020 growth in the property tax base was sufficient to cause a 2% growth in collections continuing the growth trend.
+Increased intergovernmental tax collections coupled with increased property tax revenues added to the net increase in revenues.
+New construction previously approved entered the tax base in 2020-2021 as well as additional new construction based on increased demand.
+This unexpected increase in demand bolstered the tax base.
+The expectation of future increases is based on the large number of planning and zoning approvals made during 2020-2021 that are breaking ground now after supply chain delays.
+Given these facts, the Town maintained the \$0.0800 tax rate for a fifth year.
+In order to hold the property tax rate while funding increased demands for services and capital projects, the Town has endeavored to continue to hold down expenditures for operations as much as prudently possible while seeking grants for some capital projects and planning the use of CARES and ARPA funding from the federal government.

-Budget highlights for the fiscal year ending June 30, 2020
+Budget highlights for the fiscal year ending June 30, 2022